The Pages & Ajax Requests page gives you detailed information on how your pages, Ajax requests, iframes, and virtual pages perform over time.

 A base page may also include one or more iframes, which can be nested.

-A base page or an iframe can also make one or more Ajax requests to fetch data to display on the Web page.
+A base page or an iframe can also make one or more Ajax requests (using XMLHttpRequest or the Fetch API) to fetch data to display on the Web page.

 You can collect Browser RUM metrics for base pages, iframes, Ajax requests, and virtual pages.